The Engineering Curriculum

 - provides an in-depth, hands-on, 4-year engineering design experience, and contains integrated business courses designed specifically for engineers

-- provides an integrated focus on sustainability and sustainable design processes and contains 21 credits of hands-on laboratory experiences.
+- provides an integrated focus on sustainability and sustainable design processes and contains hands-on laboratory experiences.

 - allows appropriately prepared community college transfer students the ability to transfer into the program with an associate’s degree in engineering and complete their bachelor’s degree in two additional years